matplotlib/CZI_2021-03_mpl/proposal.md

 frequently time critical and tedious.
 It is unfair and impractical to rely solely on volunteers to accomplish such tasks.

 Prior to 2020, with only volunteer effort, we had an ever growing backlog of Issues and PRs.
 Having a large number open Issues and PRs is both discouraging to new contributors and distracting to the core developers.
-Additionally, there is the risk that good ideas, critical bugs, and beneficial contributions are being unintentionally overlooked.
-In contrast, with CZI support we have decreased our backlog of open Issues and PRs despite an increase in the number submitted over the last 15 months.
+Additionally, it is almost certain that good ideas, critical bugs, and beneficial contributions are being unintentionally overlooked.
+In contrast, with CZI support we have decreased our backlog of open Issues and PRs despite an increase in the number opened over the last 15 months.

 To ensure the stability of Matplotlib over time we maintain an extensive, but not exhaustive, test suit of over 8,000 individual tests.
-On every PR and on ever merge to the default branch we automatically run the test suite (and build the documentation executing almost all of our examples) on a matrix of supported Python versions and the three major operating systems.
-This work is done in hosted Continuous Integration (CI) services provided to open source project by the service provides.
-While the compute is made available for free, there is still significant work and specialized knowledge needed to configure the services.
-CI is a key aspect to our quality assurance process, CI passing is a requirement for merging in normal circumstances, so functioning (and ideally fast) CI is needed for routine flow of contributions.
-If CI it breaks, it needs to be fixed immediately.
+On every PR and merge to the default branch we automatically run the test suite and build the documentation, executing almost all of our examples, all of the supported Python versions and major operating systems.
+This work is done in the cloud via hosted Continuous Integration (CI) services.
+CI is a key aspect to our quality assurance process, CI passing is a requirement for merging in normal circumstances.
+Functioning (and ideally fast) CI is needed for routine flow of contributions.
+While the service provides offer compute to open source project free of charge, there is still significant work and specialized knowledge needed to configure and maintain them.
 Having supported developers means that we can prioritize this work to enables the entire community.

-Matplotlib is a large, old, and widely used library.
-While there are many incremental improvements that are done by volunteers, some projects are too big in scope to easily be done by volunteers.
-There are medium scale projects across all aspects of the porject, include fixing long-standing rendering and performance issues, deep-dive explanatory documentation, homogenizing and smoothing the API, and new user-facing functionality.
-In the previous grant periods we finishing a 5 year old documentation PR, implemented hi-dpi support for Tk, and modernizing the parts of the c++ code base.
-In these cases the need was long known (and in the case of the documentation even started!), but due to lack of dedicated resoures were not completed.
+There are innumerable incremental improvements to Matplotlib that can readily be done by volunteers, however some projects are too big in scope to easily be done by volunteers.
+There are medium scale projects across all aspects of the project from fixing long-standing bugs, improving the performance, documentation tasks, or implementing major new features.
+Examples of this work from the the previous grant periods include: finishing a 5 year old documentation PR, implementing hi-dpi support for Tk, and modernizing the parts of the c++ code base.
+The common theme of these projects is the need for long blocks of dedicated time to devoted to the project.

-There has been
-some recent work, including work supported by the EOSS 1, to improve the layout of complex multi-Axes Figures.
-However, there is an opportunity to dramatically re-think how we handle the specification and automatic optimization of the layout.
-Currently, the location of the Axes is either fixed at creation time or users can use two layout methods that are baked into the Figure that attempt to optimize the layout, to use as much of the space as possible while avoiding overlaps.
-This is not currently implemented in a way that is easy to extend and add new layout algorithms.
-By refactoring the implementation we can make it possible to implement a variety of algorithms, even outside of core Matplotlib, including adjusting the Figure size, re-flowing axes grids a-la flex box, or with an R-stlye view port layout scheme.
+Recent work, including work supported by the EOSS 1, has drastically improved the layout of complex multi-Axes Figures.
+This work has shown that there is an opportunity to dramatically re-think how we handle the specification and automatic optimization of the layout.
+Currently there are two layout algorithms built into Matplotlib and no way to inject additional algorithms without modifying the core library.
+We propose refactor this to allow the layout algorithms to be injected by defining a consistent API to adjust the layout of a Figure.
+This will enable implementing a variety of algorithms, even outside of core Matplotlib, including adjusting the Figure size, re-flowing axes grids a-la flex box, or with an R-stlye view port layout scheme.

-Another set of projects is to improve our support for hatching.
-Hatching is an important tool for generating accessible visualizations to supplement or replace color.
-While color can be powerful tool in visualizations, improper or careless use can lead to visualizations that are uninterpretable by color-blind individuals or when rendered in black-and-white.
-While the underlying Matplotlib backends can support completely arbitrary hatch patterns, we only expose a limited set (8 primitive patterns with variable density and their combinations).
-Designing an API to allow the user to specify fully arbitrary hatch patterns, implementing it, and propagating the changes through all of our backends in a backward-compatible way is a significant amount of work.

-Both of these projects have the possibility of major quality of life improvements for users for relatively modest investment.
-There are many such medium scale projects in Matplotlib and we will aim to complete 4 such project each year.
-Projects to be pursued with the funding requested here will be selected in consultation with down-stream biomedical libraries.
+Another possible project is to improve our support for hatching.
+Hatching, filling an area with a texture pattern, is an important tool for generating accessible visualizations by supplementing or replacing color.
+Currently Matplotlib only exposes a limited set of patterns (8 primitive patterns which can be combined with varying density) to the user.
+However, the underlying code can support arbitrary patterns!
+We propose to extend the existing API to expose the full set of capabilities to the user.

+These projects are illustrative of medium scale projects that existing within Matplotlib will drastically for users for relatively modest investment.
+These projects, which include aspects of API design, extensive documentation, and implementation effort, are far more successful with dedicated effort rather than volunteer effort alone.

 The most valuable aspect of the Matplotlib project is the community.
 While the code is what enables our users to get their jobs done, the people who build and support the code, are the heart of the project.
 As with the code, we need to maintain, support, and grow the community through intentional actions.
 This requires dedicated effort, over long periods of time, beyond what can be sustained by volunteers alone.
 We must ensure that our community is open and welcoming to everyone who wants to join, with opportunities to contribute in a spectrum of roles as their interests and skills develop.

-However, it is well known that despite our intentions, open source projects are not diverse organizations, although we do not have accurate demographics for a majority of our users or contributors.
-We are currently working with Nymphos to conduct a survey of our contributors to understand the current demography.
-Concurrently with this proposal, Matplotlib is participating in a proposal lead by Melissa Mendonça to create the role of Contributor Experience Lead (CEL) across Numpy, SciPy, Pandas, and Matplotlib.
+Although we do not have accurate demographics for our community, we believe that the diversity of our contributors does not match the diversity of our users.
+To quantify and understand how to address this imbalance and increase the over all diversity we are collaborating with other efforts.
+First, NumFOCUS is currently working to quantify the demographics of our projects and understand the barriers to entry for under-represented groups.
+We anticipate that the initial results of that work will be available near the start of the funding period of this proposal.
+Further, Matplotlib is supporting a proposal lead by Melissa Mendonça to create and fund a Contributor Experience Lead (CEL) role across Numpy, SciPy, Pandas, and Matplotlib which would run concurrently with this proposal.
+While we do not yet know what the recommendations of these efforts will be, we commit to implementing them in the Matplotlib community.
-Part of the effort on this grant will be to support the CEL working with Matplotlib and to implement their recommendations.

-We propose to continue full support (1 FTE) for Elliott Sales de Andrade and partial support (.2 FTE) for Thomas Caswell along with travel and equipment support.
+We propose to continue full support (1 FTE) for Elliott Sales de Andre and partial support (.2 FTE) for Thomas Caswell along with travel and equipment support.
 The effort will be split with approximately .75 FTE for maintenance, .25 FTE for medium sized enhancements, and .2 FTE for community and project